 Competing students will be considered for the following student awards:

 Three student awards for the best paper and oral presentation 1st $1000, 2nd $500 and third $250

 Two student awards for the best paper and poster presentation – 1st $500, 2nd $250

-The first 100 students registering and submitting an extended abstract as part of the student awards competition will receive a voucher to the value of $150 (AUD) to attend the conference dinner on Wednesday 23rd September at the ICC in Sydney where the student awards will be presented.
+The first 100 students registering and submitting an extended abstract as part of the student awards competition will receive a voucher to the value of $150 (AUD) to attend the conference dinner on Thursday 6 October where the student awards will be presented.

-- A competing student must have submitted an extended abstract for oral or poster presentation on the designated deadlines for the Congress (
+- A competing student must have submitted an extended abstract for oral or poster presentation on the designated deadline for the Congress Wednesday 15 December 2021

 - A competing student must be the first author of an extended abstract and oral or poster presenter.
 It is recommended that the competing student’s research/academic supervisor should be listed as a co-author.